Wipe all outputs from this notebook

 where, , , and .
 We multiply both sides by and note that , producing the equation

-We next define the pseudoinverse of , denoted by , as the matrix with the same dimensions as that has the reciprocal of each non-zero element along the diagonal, and zeros everywhere else.
-If is square, then the pseudoinverse is the true inverse.
+We next define the pseudoinverse of , denoted by , as the matrix with the same dimensions as that has the reciprocal of each non-zero element along the primary diagonal, and zeros everywhere else.
+Note that this pseudoinverse has a shape that is transposed relative to .
+This pseudoinverse has the property that .
+However, .

 We can then multiply both sides by to get